 Directions:

-TIP: There are a lot of benefits to using pumpkin!
+As a bonus, there are a lot of benefits to using pumpkin in your pup's diet!

 While it sounds paradoxical, adding pumpkin to the diet can both clean up excessive digestive issues as well as help move food along.
 Pumpkin has just the right amounts of fiber and water to defeat GI upset.
 It also is loaded with nutritional benefits!